PugBot-for-Discord/PugBot-for-Discord/README.md

 ## Installing

+### Pre-Requisites
+- You will need to create an AWS EC2 or similar linux box
+  - Instuctions on getting started can be found here https://aws.amazon.com/ec2/
+- You will also need to setup two (2) discord bots
+  - Instructions on this can be found here https://discordpy.readthedocs.io/en/latest/discord.html
+    - Two bots are needed; one is to run the pickup games and the other handles the banning/unbanning process
+- Install all files and folders to your home directory

+### Getting Started
 - Create a mongoDB to hold the last pickup and server + alias information.
 If you are unsure how to do this, a quick start tutorial can be found at the link provided below.
-- Setup the mongoDB by running `python3 ./mongodb.py` on linux or `python mongodb.py` on windows
+- Setup the mongoDB by running `python3 ./mongodb.py`
+  - You will need to modify this file to match your game configuration
 - Rename `config.py.example` to `config.py`
-- Edit config.py to your liking
+  - You will need to modify this file to match your game and bot configurations
-- Run the bot with `python3 ./pugbot.py` on linux or `python pugbot.py` on windows
+- Run the bot with the provided script `./runbot.sh`

 ## Requirements